thosgood/this-weeks-finds/markdown/51-100/week083.md

 Similarly, if a vector space x has a dual y, we have linear maps

-e: yx → 1
+e: yx \to 1

 and

-i: 1 → xy
+i: 1 \to xy

 What are these linear maps?
 Well, the whole point of the dual vector space y is that a vector in y is a linear functional from x to 1.
-This "dual pairing" between vectors in y and those in x defines a linear map e: yx → 1, often called the "counit".
+This "dual pairing" between vectors in y and those in x defines a linear map e: yx \to 1, often called the "counit".
 On the other hand, the space xy can be thought of as the space of linear transformations of x.
-The linear map i: 1 → xy sends any scalar (i.e., any vector in 1) to the corresponding scalar multiple of the identity transformation of x.
+The linear map i: 1 \to xy sends any scalar (i.e., any vector in 1) to the corresponding scalar multiple of the identity transformation of x.

 So we see that dual vector spaces are a bit like inverse numbers, except